 UTimelapse is a tool that creates timelapse videos from a sequence of still images.
 It helps create high-quality videos without requiring high-end equipment.
 Its features include camera shake reduction, deflickering, and temporal smoothing.

 Camera Shake Reduction

-I would like to note that most of the methods that I have used here are well-known methods, so I do not claim novelty for the most part.
-The DCT-based deflicker, on the other hand, has never been proposed before in the literature to the best my knowledge.
+I should note that most of the methods that I used here are well-known methods, so I do not claim novelty for the most part.
+The DCT-based deflicker, on the other hand, is a novel approach to the best of my knowledge.